outskywind/lotus/README.md

    8. fast test with distributed jar running mode as a spring boot application

    the architecture is easy to extend or customize:
-   1. its based on spring boot
+   1. it's based on spring boot
-   2. it divided as master-web-control and agent .
+   2. it divided as master-web-control and agent , very like Apache YARN.
       Agent is responsible for invoke deployed jars application and ,all command and args is accepted from master-web-control node.
       Agent is also responsible for collect monitoring data and feedback to master node.
       Master will decide to auto-scaling with the Agent's feedback,or auto recover the node